scristobal/blogging/reactive-part1/post.md

-# Rubber duck series: Reactive programming in action
+# Reactive programming in action
-The rubber duck series is a series of blog posts, inspired by the [rubber duck debugging method](https://rubberduckdebugging.com/).

-Instead of a rubber duck, the target is an **advanced reader** already proficient with the topics covered.
+This post is inspired by the [rubber duck debugging method](https://rubberduckdebugging.com/).
+But instead of a rubber duck, the target is an **advanced reader** already proficient with the topics covered.
 Basics will not be covered, there are much better resources out there.
 Instead, the focus will be on production-ready code with real examples and description of some of the architectural decisions.

-In this of post, the basic structure of some of [DataBeacon](www.databeacon.aero)’s software components will be covered.
-In particular, this post series shows how [reactive programming](https://reactivex.io/) is used in detail.
+In particular, this post shows how [reactive programming](https://reactivex.io/) is used in one of [DataBeacon](www.databeacon.aero)’s central software component, called *Funnel*.

 > Code snippets have been adapted to this blog post specifically, it is not a 1:1 copy of production code and some implementation details have hidden.
 ## Introduction
-Victor5-funnel sits between Level5 [Kafka](https://kafka.apache.org/) topic and Victor5 [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) clients.
-It coordinates client connections and transforms Kafka input stream into a web-socket connection (Socket.IO)  adapted to each client.
+The *Funnel* component sits between the  [Kafka](https://kafka.apache.org/) topics and the [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) clients.
+It coordinates client connections and transforms a Kafka input stream into a web-socket connection (Socket.IO)  adapted to each client status and preferences.

+Kafka topics -> Funnel -> clients

-It is written in [TypeScript](https://www.typescriptlang.org/) and translated to [Node](https://nodejs.org/en/), although currently being migrated to [Go](https://go.dev/).
+*Funnel* is written in [TypeScript](https://www.typescriptlang.org/) and translated to [Node](https://nodejs.org/en/), although currently being migrated to [Go](https://go.dev/).
 This post focus on Node implementation, but I might cover the rationale and migration to Go in a future post.

-Let’s explore this component in detail.
+Let’s explore *Funnel* in detail.
 ## Setting up clients
 After setting up the environment details the main code starts with: